 If an operator gets operands that don't have the proper types, it rarely throws an exception.
 Instead, it coerces (automatically converts) the operands so that it can work with them.
-Let's
+Let's look at two examples.

 First, the multiplication operator can only work with numbers.
 Therefore, it converts strings to numbers before computing its result.